-- Providers must have completed the SCC Provider Agreement 2020-2021 in the Early Education Portal.
-Schools must return a signed paper version. - PVI providers will use the Early Education Portal to claim funding for all eligible two, three & four-year-old children. - Maintained schools must claim for all three and four-year-old children through schools finance and all claims for two-year-olds through the Early Education Portal. - SCC Declaration Forms must be retained by the provider for a period of seven years. - SCC will pay all providers according to the published payment schedule. - The provider should accurately submit their claims in the Early Education Portal and any other necessary data by the published dates to support SCC to make payment. - Claims must be made in the funded period in which the child takes up or uses their funded early education place.
+- Providers must have completed the SCC Provider Agreement 2022-2023 in the Early Education Portal.
+Schools must return a signed paper version. - PVI providers will use the Early Education Portal to claim funding for all eligible two, three & four-vear-old children. - Maintained schools must claim for all three and four-year-old children through schools finance and all claims for two-year-olds through the Early Education Portal. - SCC Declaration Forms must be retained by the provider for a period of seven years. - SCC will pay all providers according to the published payment schedule. - The provider should accurately submit their claims in the Early Education Portal and any other necessary data by the published dates to support SCC to make payment. - Claims must be made in the funded period in which the child takes up or uses their funded early education place.
 If a parent has given you the relevant forms on time but due to an administrative error the child has not been funded, you can contact the Funded Early Education Team, who may, in exceptional circumstances, add a late claim to the Early Education Portal for you.
-Please note late claims will only be accepted up to six weeks into the new funded period. - SCC will not backdate claims if a SCC Provider Agreement was not completed in the Early Education Portal, or if for a school, a paper version, for the relevant funded period. - SCC will set out in the SCC Provider Agreement the funding processes and timetable so providers are clear about the funding that they will receive and the requirements on them in order to receive it, including funding multiple providers and changes in provider.
+Please note late claims will only be accepted up to six weeks into the new funded period. - SCC will not backdate claims if a SCC Provider Agreement was not completed in the Early Education Portal, or if for a school, a paper version, for the relevant funded period. - Providers must not claim for funded early education hours and use them on an ad hoc basis, claims must only be for the number of hours and days recorded on the Declaration form signed and dated by the parent, and which accurately reflects the child's attendance pattern.
+The hours and days recorded on the Declaration form must also correspond with the attendance recorded in the register.
+Funded early education hours must not be banked for use at a future date.
+If a child's attendance pattern changes during a funded period, the provider must complete and retain a SCC Change of Hours form available here. - SCC will seek to recover any funding overclaims made. - SCC will set out in the SCC Provider Agreement the funding processes and timetable so providers are clear about the funding that they will receive and the requirements on them in order to receive it, including funding multiple providers and changes in provider. - Providers must inform us of any changes to their contact details and update them in the Early Education Portal.